Kotlin/kotlinx.coroutines/docs/flow.md

 Then we end up with a flow of flows (`Flow<Flow<String>>`) that needs to be _flattened_ into a single flow for further processing.
 Collections and sequences have [flatten][Sequence.flatten] and [flatMap][Sequence.flatMap] operators for this purpose.
-However, asynchronous nature of flows calls for different _modes_ of flattening, thus there is a family of flattening operators on flows.
+However, the asynchronous nature of flows calls for different _modes_ of flattening thus there is a family of flattening operators on flows.

 #### flatMapConcat